Hesperian Health Guides

 DVC Ch40 Page 364-2.png

-“My 5-year-old daughter, Judy, is blind and has some cognitive delay.
+“My 5-year-old daughter, Judy, has vision loss and .
 She has a habit of poking her fingers deep into her eyes.
 As a result, her eyes often get infected.”

 For Judy, who lives in the dark, life is not always very interesting.
 She cannot see things to play with.
 When she tries to explore, she bumps into things.
 She has found that poking her eyes causes flashes of light, so she has made a game of this.
 Also, she has discovered that when she pokes her eyes her mother comes running.
 Sometimes mother slaps her hands, but at least she gets attention!